Ceremony (The Cult album): Background

 Ceremony represented a period of great turmoil within the band.
 Longtime bassist Jamie Stewart had departed prior to recording, and the working relationship between vocalist Ian Astbury and guitarist Billy Duffy was at an all-time low.
 The pair reportedly rarely agreed to appear at the studio together, opting to record their parts separately at different times.

 The album was highly anticipated by both music critics and fans as a result of the band's previous worldwide successes with their 1987 album Electric and its 1989 follow-up Sonic Temple.
 It was heavily inspired by Native American culture.

 The band was sued for $61,000,000 by the parents of the Native American boy pictured on the album cover.
 In New York, the case against Warner Bros.
 Records was dismissed in February 1997 for lack of personal jurisdiction.
 A separate case was filed in the District Court of South Dakota on April 10, 1995, but was terminated on May 16, 1995.

-The album reached no. 25 in the US and no. 9 in the UK, while achieving platinum status in Canada and gold in the UK, but sales suffered with the arrival of grunge rock and time spent dealing with the lawsuit.
+The album reached no. 25 in the US and no. 9 in the UK, while achieving platinum status in Canada and gold in the UK, but sales suffered with the arrival of grunge and time spent dealing with the lawsuit.
 Some countries, including South Korea and Thailand, did not see the record's release until 1992 and it was unreleased in Turkey until the Cult played several shows in Istanbul in June 1993.
 It reached #16 on the US Cashbox charts.